jdgwf/epub-novel-tools/README.md

 You can combine arguments as well `python enovel-project.py html pdf` will create html and pdf formats of the manuscript

 ## Looking to the Future
 Eventually I'd like to remove the os.system() calls and have all the document creation native Python.
-This will be a long, slow process *IF* I decide to go that route.
+This will be a long, slow process *IF* I decide to go that route as what works here works great.

 ### NanoWriMo Imports and Updates
 By NaNoWriMo 2017, I'll should have the ability to update your word count from a wordcount or new function.
 I may also have the ability to import current word counts via their API too.
 I'm still looking into that.